peppeocchi/php-cron-scheduler/README.md

 $scheduler->work([0, 10, 25, 50, 55]);
 ```

 It is highly advisable that you run your worker separately from your scheduler, although you can run the worker within your scheduler.
-The problem comes when your scheduler has one or more synchronous job, and the worker will have to wait for your job to completes before continuing the loop.
+The problem comes when your scheduler has one or more synchronous job, and the worker will have to wait for your job to complete before continuing the loop.
 For example
 ```php
 $scheduler->call(function () {
     sleep(120);